-Young women and men from Africa also travel to the Gulf Regions in search of greener pastures but without correct, legitimate and reliable information, they can be exploited because there is an expansion of human trafficking and smuggling networks that prey on these migrants.
+In recent times, young women and men from Africa are travelling to the Gulf Regions in search of greener pastures without correct, legitimate and reliable information.
+They are/can be exploited because there is an expansion of human trafficking and smuggling networks that prey on these migrants.